Bill Ritter among the judges for Music Memory competition at NYU

 It was my honor to once again be a judge as the great Riverside Symphony played snippets of pieces, and the young students were tested to announce the name of the music and the composer.

-They gave me easy ones like Beethoven, and tougher ones like Saint-Sans.
+They gave me easy ones like Beethoven, and tougher ones like Saint-Saens.

 What a joy to see these kids so passionate about music.